-This was quite funny since, ‘Swallows and Amazons’ is about children cooking on campfires, eating canned bully beef or ‘pemmican’ while swigging ‘grog’ out of bottles, as far as possible form adult supervision.
-However, the movie was actually shown outside last Saturday – on a huge screen under the trees opposite Belfast City Hall.
+This was ironic since, ‘Swallows and Amazons’ is about children cooking on campfires, eating canned bully beef or ‘pemmican’ while swigging ‘grog’ out of bottles, as far as possible form adult supervision.
+However, the movie was shown outside – on a huge screen under the trees opposite Belfast City Hall.
 ‘THIS OUTDOOR EVENT’, they declared, ‘WILL HAPPEN REGARDLESS OF WEATHER CONDITIONS’.
 Since the story is about camping this did seem apt but as you can see from the photograph above, it was an idyllic sunny summer’s day.

-‘How lovely…we love seeing this wonderful film.’
-Gerry Spiller, Suffolk’
+‘How lovely…we love seeing this wonderful film,’ Gerry Spiller said.

 ‘Ok, a confession.
 When I was twelve I was a spoilt little brat.
 My parents had decided to take my brothers and I out for a surprise.
 I refused to go until I was told what it was as I hated surprises.
 My parents wouldn’t tell me so I very nearly didn’t go.
 I went only after being told by my big brother that if I didn’t he would hit me.
 The surprise?
 A trip to the cinema to see Swallows and Amazons! ‘ Marc Grimston, Author